Reconstruction Aid, Public Infrastructure, and Economic Development: The Case of the Marshall Plan in Italy

 87 Pages Posted: 17 Apr 2018 Last revised: 29 Nov 2021

 The Marshall Plan (1948–1952) was the largest aid transfer in history.
-This paper estimates its effects on Italy’s postwar local economic development.
-It exploits plausibly exogenous differences between Italian provinces in the value of reconstruction grants they received.
-Provinces that could modernize a larger portion of their infrastructure stock experienced higher increases in agricultural production, especially for perishable crops that benefited the most from an efficient transportation system.
+This paper estimates its effects on Italy's postwar economic development.
+It exploits differences between Italian provinces in the value of reconstruction grants they received.
+Provinces that could modernize more their infrastructure experienced higher increases in agricultural production, especially for perishable crops.
 In the same provinces, we observe larger investments in labor-saving machines, the entry of more firms into the industrial sector, and a larger expansion of the industrial and service workforce.